Alex-X-Li/quantum-mechanics/README.md

 # quantum-mechanics
-Some numerical method analyze quantum system
+Some numerical method to analyze quantum system